CryptoFutureX/learning/README.md

     - React ChartJS: Since ChartJs was mainly used for vanillaJs we needed a library which could configure and can be updated using React.
 This is where react-chart library was used.

     - React ApexCharts: Later we decided to give more investor oriented look to our webapp and decided to implement Candle Plot & Line Plot in our webapp.This is where ApexCharts Library came in handy.

-    - Multivariate Time Series Modelling using LSTM: For price prediction we created Multivariate Time Series Modelling using LSTM in Tensorflow and Keras.
-Adjusting through different parameters we got an accuary of around ~81% for Bitcoin Data.
     <br><br>

 * Nikita Deokar